OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/encrypting-connection-analytics-server-and-client-server.rst

 :data: 2019-10-15

-Tungsten Fabric Release 2011 supports SSL encryption for the connection between Analytics API servers and Client servers.
+OpenSDN Release 2011 supports SSL encryption for the connection between Analytics API servers and Client servers.
 In releases prior to release 2011, the connection between Analytics API servers and the Client servers was not encrypted, which could pose a security threat.

-SSL encryption is supported in Tungsten Fabric Release 2011 only when Tungsten Fabric is deployed with Red Hat OpenStack Platform (RHOSP).
+SSL encryption is supported in OpenSDN Release 2011 only when OpenSDN is deployed with Red Hat OpenStack Platform (RHOSP).
 In the RHOSP deployment, a global flag is added, which determines the status of the SSL encryption.